This page describes the steps needed to integrate the ETL with your project.

 A path to the user generated etl_profile.h must be defined.

 The Arduino programming platform is not supplied with an implementation of the STL.
-The ETL requires some parts of
+Probably the best option for

 Add #include <ArduinoSTL.h> to the start of every file that uses the ETL.